MicrosoftDocs/customer-insights/ci-docs/audience-insights/review-unification.md

 # Review the data unification steps

 Select **Edit** on any of the data unification steps to review and make any changes before creating the unified customer or account profile.
-When satisifed with your selections, select **Create profiles**.
+When satisfied with your selections, select **Create profiles**.

 ## Next Step